RISE Advise

 Suzy McTaggart

 Ms. McTaggart applies her expertise in statistics to evaluate and improve medical education programs.
-They have led assessment redesigns and collaborated on research projects.
+She has led assessment redesigns and collaborated on research projects.

 Rama Musalia

 Dr. Musalia, Assistant Professor of Learning Health Sciences and Adjunct Clinical Instructor at the School of Nursing, teaches implementation science and quality improvement while coaching staff through healthcare transformation.
-They specialize in change management and applied learning at various educational levels.
+He specializes in change management and applied learning at various educational levels.

 Zaneta Nikolovska-Coleska

 Dr. Nikolovska-Coleska, Associate Dean for Graduate and Postdoctoral Students and Professor of Pathology, designs and revises graduate courses and curriculum proposals.
-Their work includes grant analysis and educational program innovation.
+Her work includes grant analysis and educational program innovation.

 Vani Patterson